LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 **Purpose**

 Runs every frame when the character model panel draws, allowing you to draw custom elements over the model view used in character menus.

+**When Called**

+This hook is triggered when:
+- The character model panel is being drawn/rendered
+- Character model view is being displayed in menus
+- Every frame during character model rendering
+- During character selection and creation interfaces

 **Parameters**